X

 Operator

 Thank you.
-The next question comes from the line of Umesh marker from Sushil Financial Services.
+The next question comes from the line of Umesh Matkar from Sushil Financial Services.
 Please go ahead.

-Yes, thank you for the opportunity.
-We would like to understand the you are looking into, you are looking into Middle East Latam countries.
-So just want to understand where are we in this terms like in terms of penetration levels.
-Have we just begin where where we are and how much we would like to increase our presence in these areas.
+Thank you for the opportunity.
+We would like to understand you were looking into — you are looking into Middle East, Lat Am countries.
+So I just wanted to understand where are we in this terms like — in terms of penetration levels?
+Have we just be where we are and how much we would like to increase our presence in these areas?

 Rohit Mall

-So as far as Latam is concerned we have been operating in that market for almost more than 10 years now.
-So we have decent customer base in Chile, Peru, Colombia and we have been also marketing in Argentinian market.
-However, when we talk about Middle east, that’s something that we started putting efforts into in the last three to four years, let’s say.
-And our belief is we just you know touched the tip of the iceberg and there’s a lot to explore in those markets specifically in UAE, Saudi, Qatar, Oman, Kuwait, etc.
+So as far as Lat Am is concerned, we have been operating in that market for almost more than 10 years now.
+So we have a decent customer base in Chile, Peru, Colombia now.
+And we have been also marketing in Argentinian market.
+However, when we talk about Middle East, that’s something that we started putting efforts into in the last 3 to 4 years, let’s say.
+And our belief is we’ve just touched the tip of the iceberg, and there’s a lot to explore in those markets, specifically in UAE, Saudi, Qatar, Oman, Kuwait, et cetera.

 Right.
 So how has been the response in those regions?
-So are you seeing demand which is which is equal to the domestic market or there is some competition in those areas from other regions as well?
+So are you seeing demand, which is equal to the domestic market or there is some competition in those areas from other regions as well?

 Rohit Mall

-No, there’s definitely competition in all markets even including Middle east or Latin American market from everywhere in the world.
-China, India and other Southeast Asian countries also and some local manufacturers as well.
-But the market is in Middle East?
-Yeah, the market is pretty big especially because of their oil and gas and infrastructure construction projects.
-So it’s.
-I would say it’s a pretty big market and in some products very high paying market as well.
-Latin America, I wouldn’t necessarily say that it’s as big as the Indian market.
+There’s definitely competition in all markets, even including Middle East or Latin American market from everywhere in the world, China, India and other Southeast Asian countries also and some local manufacturers as well.
+But the market is — in Middle East, yes, the market is pretty big, especially because of their oil and gas and infrastructure construction projects.
+So it’s — I would say it’s a pretty big market.
+And in some products, very high-paying market as well.
+Latin America, I wouldn’t necessarily say that it’s as big as the Indian market, but yes, definitely, it’s a more stable, more mature market than the Indian market, I would say.

 Okay.
-And in terms of payment means other receiver days.
-How has been in these areas, especially in Middle east have we faced any issues on that front?
+And in terms of payment, I mean, the receivable days, how has been in these areas, especially in Middle East, have we faced any issues on that front?

 Rohit Mall

-So currently whatever we do, we do it on cash basis or advanced basis.
+So currently, whatever we do, we do it on cash basis or advance basis.

-Okay, that’s fine.
-And last question sir, if you can give us a breakup of commodities as well as the value added products and going forward as you mentioned that the value added products would increase so the pricing will also go up from here on, I believe.
+Okay.
+That’s fine.
+And last question, sir, if you can give us a breakup of commoditized as well as the value-added products.
+And going forward, as you mentioned that the value-added products would increase.
+So the pricing would also go up from here on, I believe.

 Rohit Mall

-Yeah, that’s what the target is.
-That’s what we, what we aim to do.
-But depends on the market situation.
-Depends on which market we want to enter, which is a new market, which is an established market.
-So it depends on those things also.
-But the idea is to get more and more into value added products.
+Yes, that’s what the target is.
+That’s what we aim to do.
+But depends on the market situation, depends on which market we want to enter, which is a new market, which is an established market.
+So it depends on those things also, but the idea is to get more and more into value-added products.

-Yeah, right.
-So if I can get the current breakup of commodities versus evaluated products, that would be great.
+Yes, right.
+Sir if I can get the current breakup of commoditized versus value-added products, that would be great.

-It should be Rohit.
-It should be.
-The range of commodity would be in the range of 40.
-And the value it would be 60 around here.
+It should be — Rohit, it should be in the range of commoditized would be in the range of 40 and the value-added should be 60 around, yes.

 Rohit Mall